cs-education/classTranscribe/Docker/readme.txt

-0. Install docker
+- Install docker

 	Make sure you have a docker account,
 	After installation login to docker,
 	The command is,
 	docker login

-1. Clone the repository,
+- Clone the repository,
     git clone https://github.com/cs-education/classTranscribe.git
-   Checkout the fa18-demo branch
-    git checkout fa18-demo
+    cd classTranscribe
+- Download the zip "cert" from, https://uillinoisedu-my.sharepoint.com/:u:/g/personal/mahipal2_illinois_edu/EcNfPMRp3clFtJf2sNWkhgEBvF8ZZDH4O0T34f7ixIuY-A?e=MMUT5H
+    It contains certificates for https.(You'll need to login with your @illinois.edu Id's) Unzip it into classTranscribe folder.
-2. Navigate to the "Docker" folder in the github repository.
+- Navigate to the "Docker" folder in the github repository.
-3. Setup SQL
+- Setup SQL

 	Pull Docker Image for SQL,
 	docker pull mcr.microsoft.com/mssql/server:2017-latest